AMC straight-6 engine: 4.0

 When introduced, the block-mounted oil filter check valve was eliminated on the 4.0 (along with the 2.5 and 4.2 L engines manufactured after September 1986) when AMC engineers standardized their oil filters.
 The pre-1987 engines had an oil filter adapter with 3/4 (cylinder block end) and 13/16 threads (which used a GM oil filter common to Buick, Oldsmobile, Pontiac, and Cadillac V8 engines).
-In contrast, the 1987 through 2006 engines were initially fitted with a 20 mm metric thread filter (later revised in 1991 for the common 3/4 threaded Mopar and Ford V8 oil filter; the oil filter adapter was redesigned where the oil filter is positioned 90 degrees offset adjacent to the starter motor — a Ford V8 oil filter can be used in place of the short filter increasing oiling capacity).
+In contrast, the 1987 through 1990 engines were fitted with a M20x1.5 metric thread filter.
+This was revised in 1991 to the common 3/4 threaded Mopar and Ford V8 oil filter; the oil filter adapter was redesigned where the oil filter is positioned 90 degrees offset adjacent to the starter motor — a Ford V8 oil filter can be used in place of the short filter increasing filter capacity.

 The first 4.0 L engines in 1987 had a Renix (Renault/Bendix) engine management system considered quite advanced for their time.
 A knock sensor allowed the ECU to control spark advance in response to fuel octane and engine load.
 Unfortunately, few scan tools can interface with the system to pull diagnostic codes.
 The RENIX systems also have no permanent memory for diagnostic codes, thus making diagnosing intermittent problems more challenging.

 The 1987 Renix 4.0 L was rated at 173 hp and 220 lbft.
 In 1988, the 4.0 received higher flowing fuel injectors, raising output to 177 hp and 224 lbft — more power than some configurations of the Ford 302, Chevrolet 305, and Chrysler 318 V8 engines, and more than any of the Japanese 6-cylinder truck engines, but with comparable or superior fuel economy.

 In 1991, a Chrysler multi-port fuel injection system replaced the RENIX system, and the intake ports were raised approximately 1/8 in for a better entry radius.
 Chrysler also enlarged the throttle body and redesigned the intake and exhaust manifolds for more efficiency, and the fuel injectors were replaced with higher flow units.
 The camshaft timing was also changed.
 The net result was an engine that made 190 hp and 225 lbft.
 Badging on most Jeeps equipped with this engine reads "4.0 Litre HIGH OUTPUT."
 The new cam profile combined with altered computer programming eliminated the need for an EGR valve and knock sensor, but made the engine more sensitive to alterations, especially where emissions are concerned.
 The OEM fuel injectors used with the Mopar MPI system (manufactured by Siemens) have been known to leak fuel especially with OBD-II where plugged catalytic converters are common which usually throws a P0420 code.